domvwt/msc-thesis/thesis/thesis-processed.md

 undersampling the majority class [@fernandezLearningImbalancedData2018, p.82].

-It is assumed that the data originally provided by Open Ownership is accurate and that if any anomalies are present they will have a negligible impact on experimental results.
-Where anomalies are present, they should have an equal effect on all models, and so should not bias the results.
+When labelling the unaltered nodes as normal, it is assumed that the data originally provided by Open Ownership is accurate and that if any anomalies are present they will have a negligible impact on experimental results.
+Nevertheless, anomalies in the initial dataset will be seen by all candidate models, and so should not bias the results.

 ## Node Features